jaredtking/heartbeat/README.md

 Monitor the health of your business with Heartbeat and be notified as soon as dips in traffic, signups, or revenue are detected.

+An example for a web app: if no new signups were made in the last 3 days, an alert could be sent.

 * Personal

 Track metrics about yourself, such as health and productivity.